mcmurphy2000/jira-performance-tests/docs/tests/APP.md

 Although JPT cleans up AWS resources after each test, sometimes test may be terminated abruptly and you can be left with running instances that will incur continuous cost.
 Each JPT instance in AWS is marked with expiry tag, running the following command will clean up all expired instances:
 Run from the `examples/ref-app` directory: `./mvnw -pl reference-jira-app-performance-tests test-compile exec:java@clean-all-expired`
-In our own environment we have it run automatically every hour.
+In our (Atlassian) own environment we have it run automatically every hour.

 ### Windows Compatibility